unschool-academy/.github/profile/README.md

 ## 🌍 What We’re Building

 We are creating an **enabling platform** where learners can:
 - Explore topics freely and deeply.
+Topics may be Nature, Culture (diversity, civilization, history), Economy (Creation of values), Serving society,
+- Develop critical Skillsets: Critical thinking, Intrapersonal Skills, Personal Skills, Digital Transformation, Global Citizenship
 - Focus on their passions while reflecting on their journey.
 - Connect with mentors and peers in a supportive community.
 - Document growth through skills and curiosity rather than standardized tests.